dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 Regardless of what the next tile is we move into, we just overwrite it with `Tile::Player` and when we leave the tile we set it to `Tile::Empty`.
-We're probably going to have to match the `Tile` we're about to move into and then decide what to do there:
+We're probably going to have to match on the `Tile` we're about to move into and then decide what to do there:

 ```rust {data-file="player.rs", data-fold="['1-14']", hl_lines=[16, "20-21", "25-26", "30-31", "35-36", "41-51"]}
 use crate::{BOARD_HEIGHT, BOARD_WIDTH, Coord, Direction, Tile, board::Board};